efalken/SportEth/README.md

 - getTokenData.py: pulls token and AVAX accounting data from contract

 transactions
-- helperOracle.py: contain oracle depositor's private key, which is needed for non-getter functions, as they require gas.
+- helperOracle.py:  oracle must add their private key, which is needed for non-getter functions, as they require gas.
+I provide one, but it's an empty account, but it shows where to put it (open and see).
 It also has the oracle address
 - processVote.py: evaluates vote and sends data to betting contract if majority true
 - voteNo.py: sends no vote from oracle
 - voteYes.py: sends yes vote from oracle